-Namely, the ‘Split Tunneling' feature that allows you to set specific apps to fall outside the VPN connection (when connected) and a new ‘Network Protection' or ‘Network Lock' feature that acts as a Kill Switch and allows you to remain connected to your local networks.
+The ‘Split Tunneling' feature that allows you to set specific apps to fall outside the VPN connection (when connected) to prioritise speeds over security when needed.
+The new ‘Network Protection' or ‘Network Lock' feature that acts as a Kill Switch and allows you to remain connected to your local networks.

 Split tunneling is very useful if you use the VPN app to access internet banking or gambling sites that would require you to be in your native country.
 Split tunneling is a very useful feature that any good VPN will have.